 The phenomenon referred to as “momsomnia” is real, and it can sometimes be unbearable.
-Knowing you have no reason for being awake at 3:30 am, yet your unable to drift into sleep, is something many new mothers are familiar with.
+Knowing you have no reason for being awake at 3:30 am, yet you're unable to drift into sleep, is something many new mothers are familiar with.

-What is Momsomnia?
+What Is Momsomnia?

 What Causes Momsomnia?

 There are a number of things that can cause momsomnia, but they mostly boil down to habit and mindset.
 Early on in your pregnancy, you will become well accustomed to waking up throughout the night.
-Whether it be from your baby’s activity, or your frequent urination, your body gets used to constant waking.
+Whether it be from your baby’s activity or your frequent urination, your body gets used to constant waking.
 Here are some of the most common reasons you can’t sleep as a new mother:

 - You’re hesitant to sleep because as soon as you drift away, you think the baby will need you

 - You become anxious thinking your baby is sick or not breathing, and feel you should go check